This post offers an introduction to planning a spiritual retreat.

 The website says, “permanently closed,” so maybe it’s just as well.
 I had an okay stay there, but the site didn’t feel set up for solo retreatants.

-Private hermitages as well as dorms; meals available if desired.
+Private hermitages and dorms; meals available if desired.
 I stayed in a hermitage by myself and didn’t interact with the staff or anyone there (this was just before Covid-19 began).
-The cabin had a comfortable bed, nice living space, a well-stocked kitchen, and a bathroom with a shower.
+The cabin had a comfortable bed, a lovely living space, a well-stocked kitchen, and a bathroom with a shower.
 Pretty walking trails for viewing wildlife were right outside the door.

 A cozy retreat center run by nuns.
 I stayed in a yurt with a kitchen, a comfortable sleeping area, a composting toilet, and a nearby shower building that also hosted massage therapy by appointment.
 The grounds had beautiful walking trails and a pond.